Empowering and informing women and men from all backgrounds through political and legislation education and training.

 President’s Message

-Established in 1988, CCRW has a significant historic presence in Clark County.
-We are chartered under the National Federation of Republican Women which was founded in 1938.
-The NFRW is one of the largest grassroots political organizations in the country with thousands of active members in local clubs, like CCRW, across the Country.
+Founded in 1988, CCRW has a proud legacy of leadership in Clark County.
+We’re chartered under the National Federation of Republican Women (NFRW), established in 1938 and now one of the nation’s largest grassroots political organizations, with thousands of active members in clubs like ours across America.

-As President of the Clark County Republican Women, I’d like to personally invite you to join us at our next dinner event.
+As President of Clark County Republican Women, I warmly invite you to join us at our next dinner event.
 Visit the Calendar on this website for full details.
-We hope you will JOIN us for the adventures ahead.
+JOIN us for the adventures ahead.

 Warmest regards.